Brocken: Name and significance

 But the most likely derivation of the name comes from the shape of the mountain as a whole.
 A brocken in German is a large, shapeless mass.
-The size of the Brocken may thus have given it its name.
+The size of Brocken may thus have given it its name.
 Since the term "block" has a similar meaning, this could also be the derivation of its alternative name, the Blocksberg.
 The true origin of the name Blocksberg, however, should not be seen as "block" in the sense of "mass", but rather the German word block (as in block of wood) in witchcraft.

 Another theory holds that the name "Brocken" is derived from bruch, a word used in northern Germany for bog or moor, which commonly used to be spelt as bruoch or brok.
 It is however doubtful that this fact was primarily responsible for its name.
 Another possibility is that its name is derived from the fields of boulders strewn over the summit and the slopes of the mountain.
 This derivation for the name "Brocken" is, however, unlikely because such blockfields are also found on other mountains in the Harz.
 Moreover, the regions concerned were hardly known at the time when the term was used.
 Another presumption is based on the reference in a letter written in 1490 by Count Henry of Stolberg-Wernigerode, where he uses the term Brackenberg.
 However the suggestion that this referred to old, unusable timber, which was called bracken, is disputed.